Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Lakers

 - This season, he's accounted for 6.2% of his team's three-pointers made, averaging 0.9 per game.

-- On the boards, the Lakers have given up 44.9 rebounds per contest, which puts them 25th in the league.
+- On the glass, the Lakers have conceded 44.9 rebounds per contest, which puts them 25th in the league.

-- Giving up 25.7 assists per game, the Lakers are the 15th-ranked team in the league.
+- The Lakers allow 25.7 assists per game, 15th-ranked in the league.

-- In terms of 3-pointers, the Lakers have conceded 12.5 makes per game, 18th in the league.
+- Giving up 12.5 made 3-pointers per contest, the Lakers are the 18th-ranked team in the NBA.

 Aaron Gordon vs. the Lakers